-The Village of Oak Park sells OPRFHS a limited number of student parking permits for each academic school year.
-These permits are for parking spaces located around the perimeter of the track field (south side of Lake Street), the north side of Lake Street (adjacent to the parking garage and stadium), and the two blocks on South Boulevard located on either side of Scoville.
+The Village of Oak Park sells OPRFHS a limited number of S3 student parking permits for each academic school year.
+These permits are for parking spaces located around the perimeter of the track field (south side of Lake Street), the north side of Lake Street (adjacent to the parking garage and stadium), and the two blocks on South Boulevard located on either side of Scoville and East Avenues.
+View a map at bit.ly/OPRFHSParking.

-Permits can be purchased online via the OPRFHS Web Store on a first-come first-served basis as of the second week of July until we have sold out.
+Permits can be purchased online via the OPRFHS Web Store (https://oprfhs.revtrak.net/parking-permits/) on a first-come, first-served basis beginning the second week of July until we have sold out.
 The permits can be picked up during or after the first day of Schedule Pickup Week in Room 2188 between 7:00 a.m. - 3:30 p.m.